 I really enjoyed the process of this spread.
 Definitely a little more collaging than my first spread.
 Looking forward to working on another stitchy design for the next junk journal creation.

 I’m excited to share with you my first finished cross stitch piece for my stitching journal!
 I did actually complete this stitch in January and completed the spread towards the end of that month.
-The stitching that I’m focusing on for this journal is a monthly series by Zoe Patching featured in Cross Stitch Magazine.
+The stitching that I’m focusing on for this journal is a monthly series by Zoe Patching featured in Cross Stitcher Magazine.
 It’s called Nature Diary and as the name suggests will focus on all the sweet things you might spot in the garden.